Gardaí use batons and handcuffs to quell anti-lockdown protest in Dublin

 Violence flares as anti-lockdown protesters clash with gardaí on Grafton Street in Dublin.
 Photograph: Damien Storan

-Nine people arrested following clashes between gardaí and anti-lockdown protesters in Dublin on Thursday afternoon have been charged with public order offences.
+Nine people have been arrested following clashes between gardaí and anti-lockdown protesters in Dublin on Thursday afternoon have been charged with public order offences.

 In total 11 arrests were made during an incident in which a number of gardaí used batons to overpower protesters before pinning them on the ground and handcuffing them.